 You can recycle all glass, plastic, and metal containers.
 These items should be rinsed out before recycling.
 All paper items can also be recycled.
 Cardboard can also be recycled, but has to be no larger than 2 feet by 4 feet.
 Any item that contained food can be recycled as long as there are no food particles remaining on the item.

 Your recycling box should only contain recyclable items.
 Please do not mix in any non-recyclable items.
 All items should be properly rinsed, if necessary.
 We request that all paper items be put on the bottom of the recycling box, and all containers put on top of the paper.
-This eliminates the chance of the papers blowing away, and makes it more efficient for us to separate when we collect your recycling.
+This eliminates the chance of the papers blowing away, and makes it more efficient for us to collect your recycling.

 First check to see if a yellow sticker was left on your recycling box.
 This sticker will tell you why we did not pick-up your recycling.
 If there is a yellow sticker, please correct the problem and call us to return for your pick-up.
 If there is not a yellow sticker, then it is possible it was put out after we came by, or we missed it.
 Please call us and we will return.

 There is no rule that says you can only have one recycling box.
 If you have two boxes, please separate the paper products in one box, and the containers in the other, and place the box with the containers on top of the box with the papers.
 This will eliminate the papers from blowing away, and help us be more efficient with our collection.

 Recycling boxes are available at the Village Office.
 You can purchase them from us at the same price we pay, or you can buy your own from any department store.

 Bulk pick-up is when you are allowed to put at the curb the items that are not allowed during your normal garbage collection.
 Please, at no time is any contractor's debris allowed.
 All contractors should remove their own debris.
 Some of the bulk items are: large appliances, furniture, carpet, concrete, and many other items.
 Please call us if you are not sure what bulk items are.